adobe/webkit/README.md

 General Changes
 ---------------

+In order to make it easy to test the new experimental features, the prototype build will enable CSS Regions and CSS Shaders by default.
+It will only enable them the first time it runs, so it will add a new flag called "browser.adobe-may2012-prototype-features-enabled" in the Chromium's settings.

 CSS Regions
 -----------
 The prototype includes support to specify *height: auto* and *width: auto* on Region elements.
 For more information please visit the [CSS Regions Specification](http://dev.w3.org/csswg/css3-regions/#regions-visual-formatting-steps).